-In addition, Hertz points can be transferred to these airline programmes in 600 point blocks:
+In addition, Hertz points can be transferred to various airline programmes in 600 point blocks.

 600 Hertz points = 500 airline miles, 1,200 Southwest Points or 1,000 IHG Rewards Club Points.
 This is generally a poor deal compared to using them for a free rental.

 Booking a car is where things start to get interesting.
 Below is a price comparison of a number of searches for a midsize car between Friday 6th and Monday 9th June.
 Totals in yellow are the marginally more expensive Pay at Location prices.

 From London Marble Arch:

 You can see from this that there is huge variance in prices, so putting in the time to play around with location and discount variables can lead to some tangible rewards.
 This holds true for every location.